rapidsai/cugraph/python/nx-cugraph/README.md

 NetworkX will use nx-cugraph as the graph analytics backend if any of the following are used:

-### `NETWORKX_AUTOMATIC_BACKENDS` environment variable.
+### `NX_CUGRAPH_AUTOCONFIG` environment variable.
-The `NETWORKX_AUTOMATIC_BACKENDS` environment variable can be used to have NetworkX automatically dispatch to specified backends an API is called that the backend supports.
+The `NX_CUGRAPH_AUTOCONFIG` environment variable can be used to have NetworkX automatically dispatch to specified backends if an API is called that the backend supports.
-Set `NETWORKX_AUTOMATIC_BACKENDS=cugraph` to use nx-cugraph to GPU accelerate supported APIs with no code changes.
+Set `NX_CUGRAPH_AUTOCONFIG=True` to use nx-cugraph to GPU accelerate supported APIs with zero code change.
 Example:
 ```
-bash> NETWORKX_AUTOMATIC_BACKENDS=cugraph python my_networkx_script.py
+bash> NX_CUGRAPH_AUTOCONFIG=True python my_networkx_script.py
 ```

 ### `backend=` keyword argument
 To explicitly specify a particular backend for an API, use the `backend=` keyword argument.
-This argument takes precedence over the `NETWORKX_AUTOMATIC_BACKENDS` environment variable.
+This argument takes precedence over the `NX_CUGRAPH_AUTOCONFIG` environment variable.
 This requires anyone running code that uses the `backend=` keyword argument to have the specified backend installed.